arturdryomov/pages/content/posts/2020-01-27-kotlin-code-organization.md

   a group of `AndroidSourceDirectorySet`s for Java code and resources, Android resources, assets, AIDL, RenderScript files and more.

-The Kotlin Android plugin doesn’t provide a `KotlinAndroidSourceSet` (like `KotlinSourceSet` for JVM).
-Fortunately enough we can use the Java `AndroidSourceSet` instead.
+The Gradle Kotlin for Android plugin doesn’t provide a `KotlinAndroidSourceSet` (like `KotlinSourceSet` for JVM).
+Fortunately enough we can use the Java `AndroidSourceSet` instead (thanks to mixing).

-The DSL is similar to the Gradle one.
+The DSL is similar to the JVM one.

 * Single module (put in the module `build.gradle.kts` file).